Dickinson County, Kansas

 Dickinson County Photo Gallery

 In the state’s central portion, Dickinson County, Kansas, was created by an act of the legislature in 1857.
 It was named in honor of Daniel S. Dickinson, a New York senator.
-Its county seat and the most populous city is Abilene.
+Abilene is the county seat and the most populous city.
 As of the 2020 census, the county population was 18,402.

 Coronado Expedition by Frederic Remington

-The country’s surface is a gently rolling prairie, which breaks into bluffs along some of the streams.
+The country’s surface is a gently rolling prairie that breaks into bluffs along some streams.
 River valleys average two miles in width, while the valleys of the creeks are only about a mile in width.
 This bottomland comprises about a quarter of the total area, and the soil is rich and deep, growing somewhat thinner on the upland.
 Timber — mostly walnut, ash, elm, hackberry, burr oak, cottonwood, hickory, honey-locust, box-elder, and sycamore — is found along the streams.
 The most extensive water course is the Smoky Hill River, which flows across the county from west to east, a little north of the center.
-This stream, with its tributaries, the most important of which are Chapman’s, Turkey, and Vine Creeks, waters of the county.
+This stream, with its tributaries, the most important of which are Chapman’s, Turkey, and Vine Creeks, waters the county.
 A few springs existed, and good well water was found at a depth of 30 feet.
 The county is well adapted to agriculture, the principal crops being winter wheat, corn, and other grains.
 Tame grasses and prairie hay are also important products, and Dickinson ranked high as one of the great stock-raising counties.
 There are more than 225,000 bearing fruit trees, about half of which are apples.
-Excellent quality limestone was abundant; mineral paint and clay for brick and pottery were found near Abilene; gypsum is plentiful in the southwest and is extensively utilized.
+Excellent-quality limestone was abundant; mineral paint and clay for brick and pottery were found near Abilene; gypsum is plentiful in the southwest and is extensively used.
 Saltwater was found at Solomon, in the western part of the county, and in Hope Township in the southwest.
-Two mineral springs at Abilene were supposed to have medical properties, and the water was bottled and shipped to some extent.
+Two mineral springs in Abilene were believed to have medicinal properties, and the water was bottled and shipped to some extent.

 The Smoky Hill River in Dickinson County, Kansas near Enterprise by Kathy Alexander.

-Dickinson County was organized in 1858 with the following officers: Commissioners, William Lamb, James Long, and William Mulligan; Clerk, Dr. Gerot; Treasurer, John Lamb; Sheriff, Henry Long; Register of Deeds, John Long.
+Dickinson County was organized in 1858 with the following officers: commissioners William Lamb, James Long, and William Mulligan; clerk Dr. Gerot; treasurer John Lamb; sheriff Henry Long; and register of Deeds John Long.
 The county board declared Newport the county seat.
 A voting precinct was established at Newport, and 20 votes were cast in the November election.

-The first school was organized on Lyon Creek, in Liberty Township, in 1859 and was taught by William Miller.
+The first school was organized on Lyon Creek in Liberty Township in 1859 and taught by William Miller.

 Mud Creek in Dickinson County, Kansas.